Marco-Sulla/python-frozendict/README.md

 python3 setup.py bdist_wheel
 ```

-The C Extension optional by default from version 2.3.5.
+The C Extension is optional by default from version 2.3.5.
 You can make it mandatory by passing the environment variable `CIBUILDWHEEL` with value `1`

 # Benchmarks